-Figures 8, 9, and 10 show results of the first simulation in Type I experiment.
+Figures 7, 8, and 9 show results of the first simulation.
 In these figures, NR, ID, ND, EL, and EN represent marking process without applying rules (no rule), Rule 1 and Rule 2 (based on ID), Rule 1a and Rule 2a (based on ND), Rule 1b and Rule 2b (based on EL), and Rule 1b' and Rule 2b' (based on EN), respectively.
-Figure 8 shows results for static ad hoc networks (without mobile hosts).
+Figure 7 shows results for static ad hoc networks (without mobile hosts).
 400 samples are used with one result for each sample.
-Figures 9 and 10 are results for regular ad hoc wireless networks (with mobile hosts).
+Figures 8 and 9 are results for regular ad hoc wireless networks (with mobile hosts).
 The result for each sample is derived by averaging the number of gateways at each interval until the first host is depleted.
 Simulation results show that the marking process without rules fares poorly in terms of the number of gateway generated.
 The number of gateways under ND, EL, and EN stay very close.
 The one for ID is about 1/3 more than one for ND, EL, and EN.
 Also, the number of gateways is relatively insensitive to the type of networks (static or dynamic) and the selection of d and d'.
 The number of gateways is directly affected by the node degree since it is linearly proportional to the node degree.

-Figure 10: The average numbers of gateway nodes for different schemes when d = 2.0 and d' = 1.0.
+Figure 9: The average numbers of gateway nodes for different schemes when d = 2.0 and d' = 1.0.

-Figures 11 and 12 show results for the second simulation in Type I experiment.
-It is based on different selections of d and d'.
+Figures 10 and 11 show results for the second simulation based on different selections of d and d'.
 These results show the total energy left among all nodes after the first depleted host.
 The (increasing) order of leftover energy is the reverse order of the one for the life span of the first depleted node.
 The simulation confirms the absence of any abnormal situation (e.g., a network with shorter life span of the first depleted node has more leftover energy).
 Note that when flooding is used, we assume that each node has the same amount of energy (d) and there will be no left-over energy.
 Again, parameter "node degree" has direct impact on the left-over energy than parameter "transmitter range" has.
 The rate that the left-over energy decreases when the number of nodes increases is relatively insensitive to the selection of parameters d and d'.

-Figures 13 and 14 show results of the third simulation in Type I experiment.
+Figures 12 and 13 show results of the third simulation.
 The (increasing) order of life span of the first depleted host is: ID, ND, EL, and EN.
 The life span under ID is shortest.
 This result is expected since the number of gateways under ID is the largest and gateway hosts consume more energy than non-gateway hosts.
 EN and EL stay close, with ND a distance third.
 Note that using flooding, each host is a gateway and forwards the broadcast packet once.
 Therefore, the life span of all nodes is 100 for set-1 simulation and 50 for set-2 simulation.
-That is, the life span of the first depleted node is extended by about 100% under ND, EL, and EL for set-1 simulation (see Figure 13) and by about 30%-40% under ND, EL, and EN for set-2 simulation (see Figure 14).
+That is, the life span of the first depleted node is extended by about 100% under ND, EL, and EL for set-1 simulation (see Figure 12) and by about 30%-40% under ND, EL, and EN for set-2 simulation (see Figure 13).